meskarune/cookbook/vietnamese-spring-rolls.md

 5. Repeat for the rest of the rolls.

-/* I like Rose Bahn Trang and Three ladies - Ba Co Gai brands as they are thicker and don't tear as easily.
+*I like Rose Bahn Trang and Three ladies - Ba Co Gai brands as they are thicker and don't tear as easily.

-# ## Nuoc Cham - Dipping Sauce
+## Nuoc Cham - Dipping Sauce

 ### Ingredients